 The drone might be able to use its own lights for this purpose as well.
 These night-vision cameras will also help the police drones see better in low light because they can change what color they see and how much light there is.
 That’s why most police drones look like this at night.

-The way they look is not important, the main idea is that the police will use them if needed and that they are used in order to help save lives.
-Police work is dangerous and it is difficult to know if a suspect or person of interest has an object that could be used as a weapon until it’s too late.
+The way they look is not important, the main idea is that the police will use them if needed and that they are used to help save lives.
+Police work is dangerous, and it is difficult to know if a suspect or person of interest has an object that could be used as a weapon until it’s too late.

 In this modern police state where police drones are becoming more common, it can be hard to know what police drones at night look like.
 What do police drones look like at night?
 It’s a question that not many people ask themselves when they go out drinking with their friends or stay up late playing video games with their roommates.

 In reality, it’s not too far from what police drones in a nighttime scenario might actually look like.
-Instead of bright searchlights police drones at night could have infrared or thermal imaging cameras in order to better detect anyone that may be looking to do harm when police drones are out patrolling.
+Instead of bright searchlights police drones at night could have infrared or thermal imaging cameras to better detect anyone looking to do harm when police drones are out patrolling.

 In other cases police drones during the night will simply use their standard forward-looking camera system that’s used by police all over the country, providing normal picture quality that can be transmitted back to dispatchers within seconds.